kellyann69/kellyann69/README.md

 ### Hi there 👋
-- 🔭 To be continued
+- 🙉 I’m currently learning how to code
-- 🌱 I’m currently learning how to code
+- 💬 To be continued

 <!--
 **kellyann69/kellyann69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.